-Home Laminate Flooring Ho to Make Laminate Flooring Joints More Waterproof
+Home Laminate Flooring How to Make Laminate Flooring Joints More Waterproof

 by Bestlaminate

-Many homeowners wonder how to make laminate flooring joints more waterproof.
-Typically, laminate flooring is not meant to be glued – however, in applications with high risk of moisture exposure, it is okay to glue the joins.
+Many homeowners wonder how to make laminate flooring joints more waterproof in rooms like the bathroom, kitchen and foyers where water is more prone.
+Generally, laminate flooring is not meant to be glued – however, in applications with high risk of moisture exposure, we do recommend gluing the joints.
 A good quality laminate glue and silicone caulk can help seal your laminate to help make it more resistant to moisture.

-Glue the locking system of the planks to create a more water resistant connection, however do not glue your laminate to the subfloor as it needs to float.
-Always use a PVA Type II Glue when gluing laminate flooring planks.
-Choose one in a bottle so you can regulate the amount of glue that comes out; you’ll need very little glue to complete the job.
+To seal laminate flooring joints, you will need to glue the locking system of the planks to create a more water-resistant connection, however do not glue your laminate to the subfloor as it needs to float.
+You will need a PVA Type II Glue when gluing laminate flooring planks.
+Choose one in a bottle, so you can regulate the amount of glue that comes out; you’ll need very little glue to complete the job.
 You can also use silicone caulk in the expansion gaps to prevent any moisture from leaking underneath the planks.
 This can be done in areas at risk to moisture damage, while still allowing the floor to float properly.

 If you are installing in an area with high risk of moisture exposure, consider luxury vinyl plank flooring.
-This 100% water resistant flooring is ideal for kitchen, bathroom and commercial applications.
+This 100% water-resistant flooring is ideal for kitchen, bathroom and commercial applications.
 Water can be simply wiped up, and even in the worst case scenario of flooding, the flooring can be uninstalled, dried and re-installed like new.
+These floors are very stylish and durable, just like traditional laminates.

 Be sure to always read your manufacturer’s warranty information to be sure your warranty won’t be voided by installing your laminate flooring in a moisture prone environment.
 If you have any more questions, write us in the comments below and we will help you!